Force over Distance: Chapter 50

 “True.
 What I’m saying, though, is that it’s nice of you to put up with such a boring movie.”

-“Too much killing,” Rush murmured pensively.
+“Too much killing,” Rush said pensively.

 “Too much killing for Chloe,” Rush snapped disdainfully.
 “Not today.
 Before.”